Respond to incidents on a status page

 Once an incident is resolved, click Write postmortem.
 HowlOps drafts a starting structure (impact, timeline, root cause, remediation) that you edit.
 Set its visibility to Public to link it from the status page, or keep it internal.

-- Public — a Postmortem published link shows on the status page and this panel.
+- Public — a Postmortem published link shows on the status page and this panel; anyone can read it.

-- Draft / Internal — visible only to your team via the incident page.
+- Draft — not published anywhere; visible only to your team via the incident page.

 Was this page helpful?